faraadi/nord-ui/site/src/assets/documents/flex.md

 ### Equal Width

-Columns can share with equally with each others. if there is a single column, then it'll fill the parent element's width.
+Columns can share width equally with each others. if there is a single column, then it'll fill the parent element's width.

 Use `.auto` modifier class on `<div class='col'>` to share width among columns: